 In The Legend of Dragoon you're locked up for all of 5 seconds in Zenebatos before Kongol smashes through the wall and releases your party being too large for the robot police to cart off to prison.

-Breath Of Fire has a prison in Auria that the main characters may get locked in any number of times.
+Breath of Fire I has a prison in Auria that the main characters may get locked in any number of times.
 There's a man inside the cell, asleep, who will simply let you out the front door if you talk to him.

 The plot of Paper Mario requires you to break out of a cell several times using a secret passage.
 That leads right into Bowser's room.